zainakh/magnetometer-data/README.md

 # magnetometer-data
-Meant to collect limb data from small magnets attached to pup that are placed above four QMC5883L Magnetometers.
-The Arduino also features a TCA9548A I2C Multiplexer to manage the four identical Magnetometers.
+Meant to collect limb data from small magnets attached to pup that are placed above four QMC5883L magnetometers.
+The Arduino also features a TCA9548A I2C multiplexer to manage the four identical magnetometers.
+This also communicates with the Tucker Davis Technologies RZ2 to display when the data collection is active.